PS-O5/Modelling_Seminar_SoSe24/README.md

 # Modelling_Seminar_SoSe24
 > Topic 6: Domain Decomposition Methods under Constraints in CFD Simulations

+##This was a dump location for our Modelling Seminar 2025.
+The working stuff is in BACKUP, just download the latest one and if there are problems use the metis version provided.

 <details>
 <summary>
   A simple guide to get METIS working on your linux machine :)